 Jennifer Keup, Director of the National Resource Center, Grants and Assessment at the National Resource Center, led the Paul P. Fidler Research Grant selection process.
 Keup expects Mills’ research to have a national impact on student success initiatives.

 “Maryellen’s research examines a critically under-examined area in the field of higher education,” Keup said.
 “The results of her study should provide important new information on the impact of student success courses in community colleges and the diversity of the community college experience.”

 2007-2008 - Dr. Eunyoung Kim of Seton Hall University for her study entitled Acculturation Experiences and College Transitions of Minority Immigrant Students

 2006-2007 - Dr. Barbara Hofer of Middlebury College for her study entitled The Electronic Tether: Parental Regulation, Self-Regulation, and the Role of Technology in College Transitions

-2005-2006 - Christine and Michael Kirk-Kuwaye of the University of Hawai’i at Manoa for their study entitled A Study of Engagement Patterns of Lateral and Vertical Transfer Students During their First Semester at a Public Research University
+2005-2006 - Christine and Michael Kirk-Kuwaye of the University of Hawai’i at Manoa for their study Wonky A. A Study of Engagement Patterns of Lateral and Vertical Transfer Students During their First Semester at a Public Research University